 Amy and Nathan of Two Drifters

 I know, I know.
 Cider isn't beer but I'm starting to love ciders too so here we go.

-Citizen Cider is relatively new addition to the city of Burlington, Vermont.
+Citizen Cider is a relatively new addition to the city of Burlington, Vermont.
 In a state saturated with traditional beer breweries, I can't help but love Citizen Cider.
-Hard cider is getting really popular these days, because it's straight up delicious!
+Hard cider is getting really popular these days because it's straight up delicious!
 Citizen Cider makes wonderful ciders that are crisp and appley.
 They are never cloyingly sweet, and they have a range of flavors.
 My personal fave is the Dirty Mayor, with ginger hints.
 The Burlington brewery location serves yummy snacks, cider by the glass or in flights (so you can sample a bunch) or cider-based cocktails.
-It's a laid back environment with a gentle breeze flowing through the open doors.
+It's a laid-back environment with a gentle breeze flowing through the open doors.
 A must visit when chilling in Burlington.

-Breweries on my must visit list
+Breweries on my must-visit list